baharbiazar/image_search_engine/README.md

-# Image Search Engine: *Image Recommendation using Deep Learning*
+# Pick.a.chair: A ReverseImage Search Engine built with deep learning
 [Bahar Biazar](https://www.linkedin.com/in/bahar-biazar/)
 September 2021